Shoulder pad (fashion): 1945 to 1970

 Balenciaga's 1945 endorsement of sloped shoulders signaled the direction that fashion was heading, and this was confirmed with Christian Dior's transformative 1947 Corolle collection, characterized by a striking natural shoulder line.

 The popularity of shoulder pads with the public, too, ultimately tapered off later in the decade, after the war was over and women yearned for a softer, more feminine look.

 During the late 1940s to about 1951, some dresses featured a soft, smaller shoulder pad with so little padding as to be barely noticeable.
 Its function seems to have been to slightly shape the shoulder line.
-By the 1950s, shoulder pads appeared only in jackets and coats—not in dresses, knitwear or blouses as they had previously during the heyday of the early 1940s.
+By the 1950s, shoulder pads appeared only in jackets and coats — not in dresses, knitwear or blouses as they had previously during the heyday of the early 1940s.

-Example of 1950s jacket and coat padding: When Chanel reentered the fashion world in 1954, her jackets contained light padding.
+Examples of 1950s jacket and coat padding: When Chanel reentered the fashion world in 1954, her jackets contained light padding.
 Some of the rounded-shoulder, barrel-shaped coats of the late 1950s, particularly those of Balenciaga and Givenchy, contained shoulder pads to widen the rounded line.

-By the early 1960s, coat and jacket shoulder pads slowly became less noticeable (with Marc Bohan's fall 1963 collection for Dior a notable exception) and midway through the decade, shoulder pads had disappeared.
+Through the early 1960s, coat and jacket shoulder pads slowly became less noticeable (with Marc Bohan's fall 1963 collection for Dior a notable exception) and midway through the decade, shoulder pads had disappeared.
+The rare times shoulder pads were seen in the final years of the decade, as in a Betsey Johnson tunic from 1967, they were seen as unusual and not as part of a trend.

 In menswear, shoulder pads would remain pronounced in suits and sport jackets through the first half of the 1950s, but shoulders were narrowing, and they continued to diminish in size through the end of the decade.
 This would culminate in Pierre Cardin's influential 1960 men's collection, in which he emphasized a slim, youthful look that included a shoulder line that he described as "respected but unexaggerated," saying that big-shouldered "Tarzans" were now out of fashion.
 The most influential menswear designer of the 1960s, Cardin would eliminate shoulder pads in many jackets to achieve his fitted look.